Sujit-O/pykg2vec/README.md

 # Pykg2vec: Python Library for KG Embedding Methods

-Pykg2vec is a Python library in active development for learning the representation of entities and relations in Knowledge Graphs.
+Pykg2vec is a Python Tensorflow-based library in active development for learning the representation of entities and relations in Knowledge Graphs.
 We attempted to bring all the state-of-the-art knowledge graph embedding algorithms and the necessary building blocks in the pipeline of running the task into a single library.
 We hope Pykg2vec is both practical and educational to users who hope to explore the related fields.

 ## The features of Pykg2vec
-* Performance gained by making a proper use of CPUs and GPUs.
-  * Will be adding C++ implementation to further optimize!
 * A sheer amount of existing state-of-the-art knowledge graph embedding algorithms.
   * TransE, TransH, TransR, TransD, TransM, KG2E, RESCAL, DistMult, ComplEX, ConvE, ProjE, RotatE, SME, SLM, NTN, TuckER.
 * Tools that support automatic hyperparameter tuning (bayesian optimizer) using [hyperopt](https://hyperopt.github.io/hyperopt/).
 * A suite of visualization and summerization tools
   * t-SNE based embedding visualization.
   * KPI summary visualization (mean rank, hit ratio) in various format. (csvs, figures, latex table)
+* Optimized performance by making a proper use of CPUs and GPUs (multiprocess and Tensorflow).
+  * Will be adding C++ implementation to further optimize!

 ## Repository Structure
 * **pyKG2Vec/config**: This folder consists of the configuration module.
 It provides the necessary configuration to parse the datasets, and also consists of the baseline hyperparameters for the knowledge graph embedding algorithms.